 develop and deliver training programmes; and

-assess competence of the training objective.
+assess competence of the training objective(s).

 SELECTION AND RECRUITMENT

-POSITION Descriptions
+Job Descriptions

-VTS Authorities are responsible for developing detailed job descriptions for VTS personnel.
-Position descriptions should focus on the functions and the objectives of that VTS Centre.
+VTS Authorities should develop detailed job descriptions for VTS personnel.
+Job descriptions should focus on the functions, objectives and responsibilities of the specific VTS Centre concerned.

 Selection process

-The VTS Authority should have policies and processes in place for the selection and recruitment of VTS personnel.
+The VTS Authority should develop policies and processes for the selection and recruitment of VTS personnel.
 This may include minimum entry requirements such as:

-prior skills and knowledge
+prior skills and knowledge;

-maritime experience and education
+maritime experience and education;

-personal suitability characteristics
+personal suitability characteristics; and

-medical fitness requirements
+medical fitness requirements.

 IMO Resolution A.918(22) on the IMO standard marine communication phrases recognises the wide use of the English language for international navigational communications and that where language difficulties arise, English should be used as a common language for navigational purposes.
 Potential candidates should demonstrate using reliable tests they have attained a sufficient level of the language.
+Every candidate for a VTS Operator course certificate should have achieved the International English Language Testing System (IELTS) level 5, or its equivalent.

 It is important that a VTS authority assess the suitability of the candidates to perform the required VTS tasks.
 The selection process may include assessing the personal attributes, aptitude testing, assessment of prior learning and satisfying the medical/physical requirements.